ocftw/open-star-ter-village/homepage/_cards/en/bigbluebutton.md

 ---
 image: images/uploads/英-專案卡-14.jpg
 title: BigBlueButton
-description: '"An open-source online meeting system that doesn’t require users to download the system and can be integrated with multiple learning management systems."'
+description: An open-source online meeting system that doesn’t require users to download the system and can be integrated with multiple learning management systems.
 draft: false
 type: project
 tags: